Rare-earth element: Agriculture

-REEs have been used in agriculture to increase plant growth, productivity, and stress resistance seemingly without negative effects for human and animal consumption.
+REEs have been used in agriculture to increase plant growth, productivity, and stress resistance.
 REEs can be used in agriculture through REE-enriched fertilizers, which was a widely used practice in China in 2002.
 REEs are feed additives for livestock which has resulted in increased production such as larger animals and a higher production of eggs and dairy products.
 This practice has resulted in REE bioaccumulation within livestock and has impacted vegetation and algae growth in these agricultural areas.
+Bioaccumulation was observed in roots of maize treated with REE fertilizer after 10 days.
+Negative effects on maize biomass were observed at high REE concentrations.
 While no ill effects have been observed at current low concentrations, the effects over the long-term and with accumulation over time are unknown, prompting some calls for more research into their possible effects.

 Issues

 Geopolitical issues

 Global rare-earth-oxide production trends, 1956-2008 (USGS).

 Import reliance

 The United States Department of Energy in its 2010 Critical Materials Strategy report identified dysprosium as the element that was most critical in terms of import reliance.